 Courts in England failing to follow rules in housing cases

-Courts across the England are failing to follow their own rules when it comes to the speed of dealing with residential repossession cases, it is claimed.
+Courts across England are failing to follow their own rules when it comes to the speed of dealing with residential repossession cases, it is claimed.

 According to the civil procedure rules which provide a code to ensure courts deal with cases justly, the courts are expected to ensure cases are ‘dealt with expeditiously and fairly.